mindis/Accenture/cap/adfforeach.md

 ## Use Case

 To load data sql tables as parameter.
 Pass that parameters into Copy pipeline and also pass as parameters into data flow to use the value.
+The idea here is table will have source and destination connection string and use a pipeline to reuse by changing connection string instead of having multiple pipeline in Azure data factory.
+The pipelines will align with data sources like Azure sql as source and azure sql as sink will in one common.
+Azure sql to blob might be another, like that.

 ## Pre·requisite